Free Virginia Public Records: Divorces, Marriages, Warrants

 5. If there is no custodian information, contact the county clerk, county sheriff, city jail, or Virginia police Department

 Searchers can perform a prison inmate search by submitting a Freedom of Information Act form or separate contact form to the faculty housing the person.
 For a prison managed by the VADOC, individuals must send a request to the Warden using their contact information.
-Furthermore, the VADOC system contains a prison lookup tool that can help a person find an offender.

-Another effective way that people in most states, including Virginia, can find an inmate is by using VineLink.
+Another effective way that people in most states, including Virginia, can find an inmate is by using VINELink.
 Searchers can use the site to search for someone, find service providers, or look up registrations.

 The last way a person can find an inmate is to contact the Department of Corrections by sending a written request to the following address: